 For surfing reef spots special reef booties are ideal.
 The sturdy rubber sole protects your feet from reef cuts, sea urchins and other dangers from the sea.
 Thin neoprene and mesh ensure that you don’t overheat.

-Thicker neoprene booties (3 - 5 mm) are great for cold water surfing.
-Since your feet have the most contact with the water they cool down quickly.
+F or cold water surfing try thicker neoprene booties (3 - 5 mm).
+Since your feet have the longest contact with the water they cool down quickly.
 Booties also add grip with their non-slip soles.

 Gloves are another helpful addition to your winter setup.
 They are available as mittens, 3-finger models or 5-finger version.
 Mittens are comparably the warmest, however, they do limit fine motor skills.